oskery/aoc-23/README.md

 ## Browse the answers

-The project is deployed to github pages: https://oskery.github.io/aoc-23/
+The project is deployed to vercel: https://aoc-23.vercel.app/